Animal Behavior & Learning

 - Animals behave in certain ways for four basic reasons:

-- to find food
+- to find food and water

 - to interact in social groups